On this page:

 - processes that will ensure they notify DAT of the six month arrears default within 10 working days.

-4.4 AFSA Regulation and Enforcement will examine documented practices and check lists, delegations and, where an administrator is relying on others to assist, how the administrator properly supervises and train their employees, agents or brokers to properly perform these duties on their behalf.
+4.4 AFSA Practitioner Supervision will examine documented practices and check lists, delegations and, where an administrator is relying on others to assist, how the administrator properly supervises and train their employees, agents or brokers to properly perform these duties on their behalf.